 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 While clicking these links won't cost you anything, they will help us keep this site running and free for everyone.

-We’ve chosen hikes that vary in difficulty level, so whether you’re an experienced hiker or a beginner, you’ll find a trail that suits your experience level.
+In this guide, we wanted to share our top 8 must-do hikes on Madeira, each offering different views of the islands stunning landscapes.
+These hikes all vary in diffiuclty, so whether you're experienced or a beginner, you'll find a trail that suits your experience level.

 • 📌 Distance - 6.1 km (one way)